aaaandrea/Delectables/docs/README.md

 - Hosting on Heroku
 - Recipes
 - Commenting on Recipes
-- Adding photos and videos to Recipes
+- Adding photos to Recipes
 - Searching recipes by keyword

 ##Design Docs